queicherius/reading-list/README.md

-# Tests
+# Playground

-> Some experiments, tests, helpful documents and a safe playground (eventually).
+> Some random experiments, tests and helpful documents.